meltyourface/blank/posts/Godform-Assumption/Ritual-for-Attracting-Wealth-Invoking-Plutos/index.md

 ## The Ritual of Plutonian Abundance

-Godform: Plutos, the God of Wealth (Greek Pantheon - a wealth-giving aspect of Hades)
+**Godform**: Plutos, the God of Wealth (Greek Pantheon - a wealth-giving aspect of Hades)

-Objective: To attract abundance and wealth through the invocation of the godform Plutos, and the manipulation of esoteric energies and occult correspondences.
+**Objective**: To attract abundance and wealth through the invocation of the godform Plutos, and the manipulation of esoteric energies and occult correspondences.

 Preparatory Measures: